LeafGrass/ousia-docs/docs/demo.md

 # Demo
-Things often looks pretty good if it goes with a demo:
+Things always look pretty good if they'd go with a demo:

 ## on boot